-The Authority has set an Investment Objective which is to maximise the Fund's excess return relative to the New Zealand Government Stock Return Index (before tax) with no more than a one in four chance of under-performing New Zealand Government Stock by a cumulative 10% measured over rolling ten year periods.
+The Authority has set an Investment Objective which is to maximise the Fund's excess return relative to NZ Government Stock (before New Zealand tax), without undue risk of under-performing NZ Government Stock over rolling ten year periods.

 The Fund has a strategy of using diversified investment vehicles, and requires investment managers to themselves invest in a range of underlying securities.
 Given the level of diversification in the underlying investments, the Fund is unlikely to suffer any significant loss from underperformance by the failure of an individual underlying security.